intel/meta-acrn/docs/slimbootloader.md

 ### Optional Other Variables
 * MB_DEPENDENCY
   Set any tasks you want to run before the acrn_sblimage task start.
-Normally it is not needed since the acrn_sblimage is scheduled at the very last minute of the SOS image creation.
+Normally it is not needed since the acrn_sblimage is scheduled at the very last minute of the Service VM image creation.

 * MB_MC_DEPENDENCY
-  Set any tasks of UOS you want to run before the acrn_sblimage task start.
-Typically, it can be used to wait the UOS Linux kernel build in case you want to add the UOS Linux kernel bzImage to the container image so that it can boot as the pre-launched OS.
+  Set any tasks of User VM you want to run before the acrn_sblimage task start.
+Typically, it can be used to wait the User VM Linux kernel build in case you want to add the User VM Linux kernel bzImage to the container image so that it can boot as the pre-launched VM.
   ```
   MB_MC_DEPENDENCY = "\
       uos:virtual/kernel:do_deply \